yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GS.rst

 = Linksys WRT54GS =

 There are many versions of the WRT54GS.
-All of them are based on the 4712 board (with the exception of v3.0 & v4.0).
-They have a 200 MHz CPU, 8 MB flash and 32 MB RAM (except v4).
+Models up to and including version 2.1 are based on the 4712 board; they have a 200 MHz CPU, 8 MB flash and 32 MB RAM.
+Version 3.0 and later models use the 5352 board; these have varying amounts of flash (see the Linksys WRT54GS entries in [:TableOfHardware]).
 You can get the version number from the sticker on the bottom of the device.
-All revisions are supported by OpenWrt 1.0 (White Russian) and later. boot_wait is '''off''' by default on these routers, so you should turn it on, see [:OpenWrtDocs/BootWait].
+Revisions up to 4.0 are supported by OpenWrt 1.0 (White Russian) and later. boot_wait is '''off''' by default on these routers, so you should turn it on, see [:OpenWrtDocs/BootWait].

 == Identification by S/N ==